GMC Account Suspended? 5 Reasons & Fixes

 • Products that can't be added to cart

-• Checkout that doesn't work
+• Checkout that doesn't complete

-• 404 errors on product pages
+• 404 errors on product pages linked from your feed

 • Broken images